 - Painted banners?
 Occasionally we are asked if our banners can be used in school projects and painted on by the next Andy Warhol.
 Most banners will not work for this application.
 If you need to paint on a banner, select ERC (enamel receptive coating) banner material and use enamel based paint.

 Having covered the basics of hardware, supplies, display option and tips, you are now better prepared to jump into the banner business and make stunning banners– and lots of money.
-There are a few other things you may want to know, like how to print a full bleed 4 foot wide banner on a PrismJET VJ48.
+There are a few other things you may want to know, like how to print full-bleed banners on a PrismJET VJ54.
 Not to worry.
 As you may have noticed by the links mentioned above, there’s an entire section on the SignWarehouse blog devoted to banners.
 There you may find that special bit of insight that makes your work more effective, more profitable, or just more fun.